 Marketing & Sales Automation: Dos & Don'ts

-Drift recently published an infographic highlighting dos and don'ts of marketing and sales automation.
+A few years ago now, Drift published an infographic highlighting dos and don'ts of marketing and sales automation that still holds true today.
 We meet so many people with misconceptions about these tools, that I decided it would be worthwhile sharing it here.

 I am continually astonished by marketers and sellers who use tactics that they themselves would hate to receive.